tedtoal/Button_TT/README.md

 }
 ```

-Notice that *drawCalibrationScreen()* has an argument, unlike the typical screen draw function.
+Notice that *drawCalibrationScreen()* has an argument, unlike the typical screen draw function that has none.
 We use this in a later section because we need to redraw the calibration screen multiple times from different calibration states.

-Finally, the code is cleaner when a function is used to handle a screen's processing tasks when the Arduino *loop()* function is called.
-Declare one function for handling loop() processing tasks each screen, then define a function that calls the loop() processing function for the current screen:
+Finally, the code is cleaner when a function is used to handle a screen's processing tasks each time the Arduino *loop()* function is called.
+Declare one function for each screen to handle loop() processing tasks, then define a function that calls the function for the current screen:

 ```
 // Declare functions for handling loop() processing tasks for each screen.